 A mini gallery!

 Cumnock Picture House was opened in 1913 when 1800 people could be accommodated at a film show.
 The first film shown was Monte Christo.
 There were two shows per night and a children`s matinee on Saturday morning; and the occasional vaudeville show.
 The building served as a cinema until the advent of television when people could see films in their own homes.
-It became a Bingo hall and continues as such today.
+It became a Bingo hall and continues as such for many years, then remained empty and was demolished in January 2010.
+The site is now the Town Hall and Dumfries Arms Hotel car park.

 Cumnock Picture House By John MILLIN